UCL-ARC/python-novice-gdp-penguins/episodes/02-read_data.md

 - Import the Pandas library.
 - Use Pandas to load a CSV data set.
-- Retrieve some basic information about a Pandas DataFrame.
+- Retrieve some basic information about a Pandas dataframe.

 ::::::::::::::::::::::::::::::::::::::::::::::::::